LA-JER/Unity-Sample-Project/README.md

 - **Various Enemy Types**: Different enemies with unique attributes.
 - **Basic UI**: Interface to manage game elements like health, currency, and tower upgrades.

-## Check out the Itch IO page!
-If the embedded game is not working, you can play it directly on ([itch here](https://la-jer.itch.io/tower-defense-demo))!